szenadam/fetch-me-a-dog/README.md

 - Travis CI auto deploy tagged commits
 - Hamburger menu on mobile
 - Redesign styles to be more user friendly (figma designs v2)
+- Store theme in local storage
+- Fix root div background color so the whole view are has it when content is smaller than the screen view height.

 ## Requirements